September 10

 Mauviel M'250B 5 piece set (2.5mm copper).

 Mauviel is a French brand that's been around for a few hundred years.
-They have lines 1.5, 2.0, and 2.5mm thick; though pros prefer the thicker stuff, a 1.5mm line is roughly equivalent to an aluminum layer 3mm thick, so should be good enough for most home cooks.
+They have lines 1.5, 2.0, and 2.5mm thick; though pros prefer the thicker stuff, a 1.5mm line is roughly equivalent to an aluminum layer 3mm thick, so it's good enough for most home cooks.

 Mauviel has been harder to find in the past couple of years; hopefully the supply chain issues will get sorted out and it will be more available.